rppicomidi/pico-usb-midi-filter/README.md

 with the USB specification, but it seems to work OK in my experimental setup.
 The specification deviations that I know about are:

-- The D+ and D- pins use the on-chip pull-down resistors that can be between 50k and 80k instead of the 15k pull-down resistors the USB spec recommends.
 - The D+ and D- pins are wired directly to the I/O pins and don't use termination resistors to match the 50 ohm impedance the USB spec recommends.
 You can try to do better by adding in-line resistors as described above.